costlund/Buto-Plugin-HelpText_v1/README.md

 ```

+## Widget
 Add widget where helptext are to be placed.
-Set unic data/data/id for the helptext
+Set unic data/data/id for the helptext.
 ```
--
 type: widget
 data:
   plugin: 'help/text_v1'
   method: helptext
   data:
     id: _id_for_my_helptext_
 ```

+## Page
 Add page plugin where user can view items.

 ```